tapyu/cpp-lessons/README.md

 You can define `sharedVariable` in `shared.c`, `main.c`, or any other source file that includes `shared.h`.
 At linking time, the object files (i.e., `.o`) are linked by the compiler, which searches among them for the definition of `sharedVariable`.
 You must define `sharedVariable` only once, otherwise an error is prompted.

-This feature brings code modularity, ensuring that variables and functions can be shared across different compilation units (source files).
+This feature brings code modularity, ensuring that variables and functions can be shared across different translation units¹.
 For example, let us define the code:

 ```c
 // shared.c